If you've got tons of fresh summer squash next time try this pineapple zucchini bread, too.

 - yellow squash

 - sweet onion

 Note: This is an overview of the instructions.
 The full instructions are in the green recipe card below.

-- Mix in the sour cream, Cheddar cheese, and egg.
+- Mix the sour cream, cheese, and egg in with the squash.

 You can assemble this ahead of time, but leave off the cracker crumbs, cover with plastic wrap and keep in the refrigerator for up to 2 days before baking.
 Add the crumbs just before you bake it.